-Each outgoing distribution circuit shall comprise two black fuse carriers and bases which shall have a current rating of 32A and be suitable for use with fuse links to BS 88-2, reference A. Fuse carriers shall be equipped with a fuse link with a 32A rating.
+Each outgoing distribution circuit shall comprise two fuse carriers & bases, which shall have a current rating of 32A and be suitable for use with fuse links to BS 88-2, reference A2C.
+Black fuse carriers shall be equipped with a general purpose fuse link with a 32A rating, and white fuse carriers shall be equipped with a solid link.